 Climbing into the game’s top 50 brought him a Masters debut and a superb tie for 12th, clinched with a closing birdie, meant he could instantly look forward to a return to Augusta National last season.
 He tied for 23rd there before achieving his second DP World Tour title at September’s Italian Open, beating US Open champion Matt Fitzpatrick in a play-off.

-Was so close to a place in The Open in 2016, losing in the final of the Amateur Championship to Scott Gregory a year after becoming Scottish champion.
-Played college golf in Louisiana and represented his country in the 2016 Eisenhower Trophy world team championship, then Britain and Ireland at the following year’s Walker Cup in Los Angeles, where he twice faced highly-rated Cameron Champ in singles, beating him 6&4 the first day and halving their match 24 hours later.
+Was so close to a place in the 2016 Open, losing in the final of the Amateur Championship to England’s Scott Gregory a year after becoming Scottish champion.
+Represented Scotland in the 2016 Eisenhower Trophy world team championship, then Britain and Ireland at the 2017 Walker Cup.